Thank you for your interest in the Prescribing Safety Assessment (PSA).

 The bank of questions is growing steadily in the hope to eventually allow 'releasing' old questions.
 The practice papers available to registered candidates have a function to display detailed feedback comments about the optimal responses to each practice question.

 A PSA pass is considered valid for two years.
-An FP applicant who has taken and passed the PSA before February one year prior to the start of the Foundation Programme will be required to take it again by their foundation school.
+An FP applicant who has taken and passed the PSA before February one year prior to the start of the Foundation Programme will be required to take it again.
+Further information is on the UKFPO website:https://foundationprogramme.nhs.uk/curriculum/prescribing-safety-assessment-psa/.
+Any queries should be directed to the allocated foundation school team.

 Please note, if you pass the PSA at medical school and need to retake your final year, your medical school can decide whether they require you to retake the PSA or not.
-If you fail the repeat PSA, this will overwrite your previous pass and you will be required to pass again before completing the F1 year.
+If you fail the repeat PSA, this will overwrite your previous pass and you will be required to re-sit.
 The PSA status is based on your most recent attempt.

 It is advised you download and save in a safe place (eg cloud-based storage) your PSA pass certificate as accounts are disabled at the end of each academic year.
 If you no longer have access to your account and have lost your certificate you will need to contact your medical school who can confirm your PSA pass on university headed paper and can be used in place of the certificate.